motoharu-gosuto/psvcd/README.md

 GPIOL AD2 pin will serve as DIN in MPSSE mode so it is connected to 74HC151N output.
 GPIOL AD5 pin will serve as DWAIT in MPSSE mode so it is connected to 74HC151N output also.
 GPIOL AD1 pin will serve as DOUT in MPSSE mode so it is connected to input of 74HC125N buffers.
-GPIOL AD3 pin can only serve as CS in MPSSE mode so it is not used and not connected.
+GPIOL AD3 pin can only serve as CS signal in MPSSE mode so it is not used and not connected.
 GPIOL AD4, AD6, AD7 pins are not used so they are not connected.

 DOUT, DIN/DWAIT lines can be pulled together either to GND or to VCC by using jumpers JP21 or JP22.
+Due to properties of my prototype board I was not able to solder separate jumper for each line.
+But you can do it.

 ## Why FT232h.
 MPSSE Mode Description.

 Choice of FTDI FT232h chip was not spontaneous.
-There are two main reasons for this:
+There are three main reasons for this:
+- It is cheap and comes in relatively easy to solder TQFP package.
-- It allows easy interfacing with other devices through USB
+- It allows easy interfacing with other devices through USB.
 - It allows to implement custom protocol with special MPSSE mode if having standard interfaces like UART, FIFO, SPI is not enough for you.
+  I did not expect that it would be well known MMC protocol so I was preparing for developing something more custom.

 Basically MPSSE mode is the special mode of FT232h where you send commands to the chip through USB and they are translated into signals.
 Main features that may be useful for custom protocol include:
 - Single CLK line
 - Single DIN line
 - Single DOUT line
-- Single Wait line
+- Single WAIT line
 - 3 GPIO Low pins
 - 7 GPIO High pins

 Using this MPSSE mode I have implemented variation of MMC protocol which uses 1-bit width bus and low frequency mode to transfer the data in both directions.

 I also use FT232h in FIFO mode together with FPGA when I need to investigate packets on the data line.
+This was the only way I was able to dump CMD56 initialization sequence (explained later).
 And there are many other ways FT232h can be used as well.

 # Interconnections.
 Connecting PS Vita, game cart and custom board.

 Most of the custom board connections are soldered.
 But I tried to keep custom board as much generic as I could.
-So I left out some interconnections that should be connected with dupont wires.
+So I left out some interconnections that should be connected with dupont jumper wires.
 This allows more flexible configuration.

 Consider looking at pics/pic7.png for further details.